How to Answer the COVID-19 Question on the Common App

 College Transitions’ Final Thoughts

-Every college admissions officer out there already knows a good deal about the COVID-19 pandemic because a) they are living through it themselves and b) your guidance counselor will have provided a summary of how it impacted your high school.
-Your job, in evaluating whether or not to answer the question, is to truly assess whether you feel any measurable aspect of your application (test scores, grades, extracurricular achievements) were hurt by the crisis in way that exceeds the universal (e.g. everyone’s school year ended early).
+Every college admissions officer out there already knows a good deal about the COVID-19 pandemic because a) they lived through it themselves and b) your guidance counselor will have provided a summary of how it impacted your high school.
+Your job, in evaluating whether or not to answer the question, is to truly assess whether you feel any measurable aspect of your application (test scores, grades, extracurricular achievements) were hurt by the crisis in way that exceeds the universal (e.g. everyone’s 2019-20 school year ended early).
 It is, of course, a given that you were impacted in some regard—the pandemic has victimized everyone on the planet in one way or another—even if it’s “just” injecting increased doses of anxiety, uncertainty, and loneliness into our lives.
 If you have a personal story to tell, we encourage you to do so.
 If not, feel free to skip this section in 2022-23.